rtlopez/esp-fc/docs/setup.md

 If you want to use Serial based receiver (SBUS,CRSF), you need to allocate UART port for it.
 You can do it in `Ports` tab, by ticking switch in `Serial Rx` column.

 Then go to the `Receiver` tab, and select `Receiver mode` and `Serial Receiver Provider`.

-To use Serial RX on ESP8266, you need to connect reciver to primary UART.
-In this case you lose ability to configure through UART.
-To deal with it activate "SOFTSERIAL" feature.
-In this case if board stay in failsafe mode for 30 seconds (transmitter is turned off), then automatically WiFi access point will be started.
-Default name is "ESP-FC".
-After connecting to this AP open configurator, select "manual" port and type port: `tcp://192.168.4.1:1111`.
-You can also configure board to automatically connect existing wifi network.
-In this case set `wifi_ssid` and `wifi_pass` parameters in CLI.

 To use ESP-NOW receiver, choose "SPI Rx (e.g. built-in Rx)" receiver mode in Receiver tab.
 You need compatible transmitter module.
 Read more about [ESP-FC Wireless Functions](/docs/wireless.md)